Smart Home for Alexa Voice Service

-Throughout the AVS documentation, the entity that maintains the HTTP/2 connection to Alexa is referred to as the "device," "client," or "product."
+The AVS documentation refers to the entity that maintains the HTTP/2 connection to Alexa as the "device," "client," or "product."
 In basic integrations, the device is the only entity that is the subject of user interactions and exchanges of messages with Alexa.

 AVS also enables connecting additional "endpoints" to Alexa.
-(Note that this isn't the same use of the term as "URI endpoint" for API connections.)
-These connected endpoints don't maintain their own direct connections to Alexa, relying instead on the HTTP/2 device to proxy events and directives on their behalf.
+(The endpoint isn't the same use of the term as "URI endpoint" for API connections.)
+These connected endpoints don't maintain their own direct connections to Alexa, instead rely on the HTTP/2 device to proxy events and directives on their behalf.

-From Alexa's perspective, the device and all other connected endpoints are all "endpoints".
-This is reflected in how a device reports both itself and connected endpoints in the same
+From the Alexa perspective, the device and all other connected endpoints are all "endpoints".
+The device reports both itself and connected endpoints in the same

 endpoints list in Alexa.Discovery.
-Where certain capability interfaces, mechanics, or fields apply only to the device maintaining the HTTP/2 connection, the documentation will make that clear.
+Where certain capability interfaces, mechanics, or fields apply only to the device maintaining the HTTP/2 connection, the documentation makes that clear.
 Otherwise, "endpoint" can refer to either the device or any connected endpoints.

 Connected endpoints are analogous to those described by the Smart Home Skills Kit.
-When an endpoint connects through a skill, it requires that the developer maintains a cloud service that is called by an AWS Lambda function.
+When an endpoint connects through a skill, it requires that the developer maintains a cloud services, called an Amazon Web Service (AWS) Lambda function.
 That cloud service exchanges events and directives with Alexa on behalf of any endpoints.
-Therefore, the developer is responsible for the connection between the cloud service and the endpoint.
+Therefore, the skill maintains the connection between the cloud service and the endpoint.

-When the endpoint connects to an AVS device, the device takes the place of the cloud service, informing Alexa about the endpoint through Alexa.Discovery.
-When a capability interface is suitable for a connected endpoint, it will include an
+If the endpoint connects to an AVS device, the device takes the place of the cloud service, informing Alexa about the endpoint through Alexa.Discovery.
+Capability interfaces suitable for a connected endpoint include an

 endpoint object in events and directives, so that when the device exchanges messages with Alexa on behalf of the endpoint, both the device and Alexa know which connected endpoint the message is about.
-More information is available in the Envelope Version documentation, as well as the documentation for individual capability interfaces.
+For more details, see Envelope Version and the documentation for individual capability interfaces.